Flutter-13Aprill/recipes-app/README.md

 # 🍽️ Flutter Recipes App (with BLoC)

 This project is a Flutter application built using the BLoC state management pattern.
-The goal is to replicate and implement the design and functionality provided in the Figma design for a **Recipes App**.
+The goal was to replicate and implement the design and functionality provided in the Figma design for a **Recipes App**.

 ## 🎨 Figma Design